CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 ![Table of disadvantage and advantage in data moving management](image/TableDataMovingManagement.png?raw=true)

 The cross-media storage management can be streamlined by the usage of a data warehouse monitor: monitoring the SQL query and result, the system tell what data is and is not being used in the data warehouse. it can allow a more finely tuned in data warehouse system.
 In general, as a rule; use a third-party monitors to implement in enviroment.

+## Maximum capacity

+The capacity of enviroment is meaning by combination with a fair parameters: volumen of data, number of users, workload complexity.

 # References